micBaird/fuzzy-octo-nemesis/README.md

 The purpose of sound manager is to enable an Android application to allow its users to choose a sound that they want to occur in the result of an  event.
 For example, the plugin will allow a user to choose the sound they want to occur for a specific notification.

 ### How it appears to the user
-Users will be prompted by the native Android sound-picker to select a sound.
+Users will be prompted by the native Android [ACTION_RINGTONE_PICKER][android_RingtoneManager] to select a sound.

 ### Examples of Sound Usage
-Sounds are ideally suited for applications with events that are customizable by the user, such as calendar and to-do list applications, or any application that triggers an alert to the user.
+Sounds are ideally suited for applications with events that are customizable by the user, such as calendar and to-do list applications, or any application that triggers an alert to the user to complete an action immediately.

-For example, if applications are presenting a notification to inform their users of an event, the user can choose a specific sound to associate with that application's notifications.
-A sound that is made specifically for the application can also be used.
+For example, if an application is presenting a notification to inform their user of an event, the user can select a specific notification sound to associate with the application's notifications.
+If an application is triggering an event to remind the user to do something immediately, the user can also be prompted to select a ringtone that will play until the notification is addressed.

+A sound that is customized by the application can also be selected by the user.

 ### Plugin's Purpose
 The purpose of the plugin is to create a platform independent javascript interface for [Cordova][cordova] based Android applications to access the specific API for Android.